rogelioConsejo/kauyumari/README.md

 ### MUST
 - [ ] add user registry persistence + implementation
 - [ ] email authentication method persistence implementation
-- [ ] associate user with authentication method
+- [ ] login Email confirmation (it should be similar to the email authentication method, but it should be a different method, as it should be used to confirm the email address, not to authenticate the user, maybe we can extract some common code)
-- [ ] login Access using user's authentication method
+- [x] login Access using default authentication method
 - [ ] login Doorman
-- [ ] login Email confirmation (it should be similar to the email authentication method, but it should be a different method, as it should be used to confirm the email address, not to authenticate the user, maybe we can extract some common code)
+- [x] add default authentication method
 - [ ] SendGrid integration implementation
 - [ ] admin access to add, edit and delete courses
 - [ ] list available courses